 DO: Communicate often.

 Keep the lines of communication open.
-Between social media and never-ending access to technology, employees in 2019 are continually soaking up new information.
+Between social media and never-ending access to technology, employees today are continually soaking up new information.
 Possessing up-to-date data is no longer a desire – it’s an expectation.
 If employees feel information is being withheld from them, they lose trust in the organization.

 DON’T: Keep quiet because you don’t want to rock the boat.